Pigmice2733/peregrine-backend/README.md

 A TBA (the blue alliance) API key is needed to fetch events and matches from the blue alliance.
 You can get one by visiting [the account page](https://www.thebluealliance.com/account).
 Go to the "Read API Keys" section, write a short description (e.g. "Peregrine Development Instance"), and hit "Add New Key".
 Then, copy the key in it's entirety, and run the following command:

     export TBA_API_KEY="your-api-key-here"

+You will need to do this each time you reopen your terminal.

 ### Running